BerenLuthien/HyperColumns_ImageColorization/README.md

 ![](pics/OnlyPlausible.png)

 The color of the reconstruction is different from that of groundtruth.
-However, the reconstruction loos fine (plausible).
+However, the reconstruction looks fine (plausible).
 Actually, there is no way to tell what is the true color of the ground truth.
 A sunflower may be yellow, but also could be purple.
 The grass could be green in summer, but yellow in winter.

-## 8. More...
-Cartoon ?
+Even for human, given a gray photo we could make mistake when we hallucinate its color compared against ground truth.

+We probably give sunflower a yellow color, only because most sunflowers we've seen are yellow.
+The same with machine.
+The machine has been trained on mostly yellow sunflowers.
+Thus, the machine gives it a yellow color.
+This indicates that the machine may do a good job on the same type of data that it has been trained on.

+What if we apply the model on some image set that it has never seen, such as, cartoons ?
-Apply the model on cartoon, and it did not give a satisfying result.
-This is what I had expected because the model was never trained on cartoons.
-What if I have enough training data set of cartoons ?
+I did apply the model on cartoons, and it did not give a satisfying result.
+This is what is expected because the model was never trained on cartoons.
+What if we have enough training data set of cartoons ?
 It will be interesting to see if it can colorize the cartoons from the same author.
 After all, an author usually presents a consistent style of art of herself/himself.

 # useful linkes